g-esco101/cs61b/proj1b/README.md

 ## Testing

 ### Junit 5

+@Nested test classes are used to express the relationship among several groups of tests.

 @TestInstance(TestInstance.Lifecycle.PER_CLASS) is used when test methods rely on state stored in instance variables - i.e. when the sequence of the tests are dependent upon each other.
 Otherwise, the default setting instantiates a new test instance per test method.